Za’atar Spiced Roasted Almonds with Dates

 Za’atar Spiced Roasted Almonds with Medjool Dates

 - 2 tablespoons extra virgin olive oil

 - zest of one lemon, or more if you wish

 DIY Za'atar Spice (or 2 rounded tbsp of Za'atar)

 - Preheat oven to 350° Fahrenheit (175° Celsius).
 Prepare a rimmed baking sheet with parchment.

-- In a medium bowl, toss almonds and dates with olive oil and 1/4 teaspoon of the salt.
-Spread on baking sheet and place in the oven for 10 minutes to gently toast almonds.
+- Place almonds and dates on baking sheet, drizzle with olive oil and 1/4 teaspoon of the salt.
+Toss well and place in the oven for 10 minutes to gently toast almonds.

 - Remove from oven and let cool for five minutes.
-Carefully place almonds into your bowl and toss with lemon zest, oregano, sumac, sesame seeds, thyme and the remaining 1/4 teaspoon of salt.
+Sprinkle with lemon zest, oregano, sumac, sesame seeds, thyme (or za'atar) and the remaining 1/4 teaspoon of salt and toss thoroughly.

 - Taste and adjust salt or lemon zest as you wish.
 Let fully cool and then transfer to an airtight container for up to two weeks.